7 Easy Steps to Move In to University

 1. Arriving Early is Key

-Arriving early on move-in day is like a secret weapon.
+Arriving early to university on moving day is like a secret weapon.
 You'll be thankful later when you're not still standing in line, waiting to be given your badge or room key.
-Trust us, getting up early on move-in day is well worth the effort.

 Gives you the best choice of parking spots in the campus car park.